 We currently have a number of Defence Force families at our school.
 We welcome their active involvement in our school life and aim to make the transition of moving schools as smooth as possible for their children.

-Once initial contact is made, our school endeavours to keep families fully informed through phone contact and emailing of relevant information.
-We will link you to a Defence Force parent who will act as the liaison person to welcome new Defence Force families to our school.
+Once initial contact is made, our Defence School Mentor will make phone contact or email relevant information.
+Our Defence School Mentor will act as the liaison person to welcome new Defence Force families to our school.

 School Council has determined that the wearing of a school uniform at Guthridge Primary School is compulsory for all students.
 A uniform dress code reinforces in students a pride in their own appearance, instils recognition of themselves as an integral part of the school community and assists in developing pride in representing our school.

 Our Uniform supplier is JSM Embroidery which is located at 71-73 Macarthur Street, Sale.
-Click here to visit their Facebook page.
+Click here to view the current price list.

-Please note: Change to please note - skirts, jeans and leggings are not part of our uniform.
-The school jumper, jacket and polo shirt must have our logo.
+Please note: - skirts, jeans and leggings are not part of our uniform.
+The school jumper, jacket and polo shirt must have our logo and must be purchased through JSM.
+Our logo is not to be put on other jumpers or jackets

 In addition to their school uniform students also require the following items:

-Guthridge Primary School Parents' Club supplies a school hat free of charge to all children starting Foundation - support.
+Guthridge Primary School Parents' Club supplies a school hat free of charge to all children starting Foundation.
 We request that all removable clothing and personal items be labelled clearly with your child’s name.

 There is a lost property box kept in the main office.
 Unclaimed, unnamed articles will be redirected to the second-hand uniform shop.

 As part of the School Health Program, lunches and play lunches are eaten either in the classroom or outside under supervision.
-The students have 10 minutes at recess and lunchtime to consume their food under supervision before going off to play.
-Please note that a healthy breakfast and morning play lunch will be needed as lunch does not begin until 1.00 p.m.
-Children are asked to bring along a piece of fruit or vegetable each day as "brain food".
-This is eaten at 12.00 p.m.
+The students graze between the start of the day and lunchtimes.
+Children are asked to bring along a piece of fruit or vegetable each day as "brain food" to graze on.
 Chocolate bars, chewing gum, lollies and soft drink are not to be brought to school as we actively encourage healthy eating.
 Water is the best drink and it's free!

 Lunch orders can be placed each morning at school and delivered via our local shopkeeper at lunchtime.
 Parents will be given a price list early in the year.